 How to start strength training at home

-What equipment is needed for strength training at home?
+Do I need equipment for strength training at home?

 * Results may vary.
 Strict adherence to the nutrition and exercise guide are required for best results.